green-nisaba/my-project/README.md

 * In the GitHub pages select the master branch.
 * After that you'll see a link to a published website.

-The link for Biology Clus is -
+The link for Biology Club is -

 # Credits